of Hill House

 “Shirley Jackson’s family welcomes this new, fine edition of our mother’s classic novel The Haunting of Hill House.” —Laurence Jackson Hyman

 The Numbered edition is limited to 185 copies.
-It is a full Japanese cloth, smyth-sewn binding featuring a unique die-cut front cover, revealing the patterned endpapers below, and a leather foil-stamped spine label.
+It is a smyth-sewn quarter binding, with a Japanese cloth spine and embossed paper boards.
+The front cover is die-cut, and the spine features a leather foil-stamped label.
 The edition is printed letterpress on Mohawk Superfine, and is housed in a slipcase covered with a wood grain paper.
 A cast iron key escutcheon is inset into the side of the case.

 The lettered edition is limited to 26 copies for sale, lettered A-Z. It is printed letterpress on Mohawk Superfine and is a handbound Bradel binding.
 The boards are covered with black Canson papers that are hand stamped with ferns in multiple iridescent colors, then marbled using a traditional small stone pattern.
 The design is an homage to the classic 1st edition dust jacket art by the famous book cover designer Paul Bacon, and is made exclusively for this edition.
 The spine is bound in leather.
 The book is housed in a custom handmade clamshell box, featuring wood grain paper and a brass key escutcheon.